 Assume further that Build It has five employees and the restaurants each have 20 employees.
 Since ownership is controlled, the businesses are deemed a single employer and the number of average employees will also be aggregated—meaning this is a small employer and all 45 employees will qualify for the per employee cap at a $7,000 tax credit per year in 2021. *Note that if an employee works for all multiple companies here within the group, there is no double dipping to get a $7k credit for the same employee in two different entities. *

 The ERC remains available now—even for controlled groups.
 So if you own multiple businesses, whether the business operations are related to each other or not, if the applicable rules aggregate the entities such that they are treated as a single employer, then all of your businesses may qualify!
 The time to start analyzing ERC eligibility for owners of multiple businesses is now—and we can help you maximize the benefits that may be available to you.
-Contact our team at (410) 497-5947 or schedule your free evaluation with our team HERE.
+Contact our team today at (410) 497-5947 or schedule a confidential consultation.